schoork/two_factor_auth/README.md

 The partial will have buttons for enabling and disabling two factor authentication, as long as directions for downloading the Google Authenticator app.
-It also displays the qr code and backup codes for users to write down.
+It also displays the QR code and backup codes for users to write down.

 app/views/devise/registrations/_two_factor.html.erb: